 China and India, the two economies that come closest to the ideal type of state-permeated capitalism, have featured very high growth rates during the last decades.
 This growth was based on real investments in industry, not only on financial sector activities.
 Against the conventional wisdom that emerging markets’ growth is mainly based on exports, industry in the countries following the state-permeated model mainly produce for domestic markets, particularly in a market segment with a medium level of technology.
 Domestic markets are sheltered from global competition, both by tariffs and regulatory measures.
 In order to tap this market segment, companies in state-permeated capitalism are supported by institutional complementarities that provide a high degree of stability, both with regard to corporate governance and finance for investment.

 Both the temporal and territorial issues highlighted by Alami and Dixon play an important role in our research.
 From the perspective of development economics, the key question should be: When does state-permeated capitalism work?
 Let us first turn to the territorial aspect.
 A core problem for different types of state capitalism is the problem of state revenues and the associated phenomenon of “rent-seeking”.
 Certain economic groups gain a dominant position in the state apparatus and abuse it for personal enrichment, or to gain anti-competitive advantages for their affiliated companies.
-As has been some decades ago, this is a major problem for development, particularly in economies based on natural resources.
+As has been documented some decades ago, this is a major problem for development, particularly in economies based on natural resources.
 Our research on more successful forms of state capitalism has shown that the latter are based on competition between different coalitions of state and business that keep each other in check, thereby preventing extensive state capture and rent-seeking by a single group.
 In both China and India, no economic power is able to fully control the state’s steering of the economy.
-In contrast, there are a number of competing coalitions on the subnational level, very often based on close informal and reciprocal cooperation between and large companies based in these regions.
+In contrast, there are a number of competing coalitions on the subnational level, very often based on close informal and reciprocal cooperation between local or regional authorities and large companies based in these regions.
 These coalitions form an informal system of checks and balances.
 The system largely prevent the harmful capture of the state apparatus by a single group.
 However, an important prerequisite for this mechanism to work is a very large economy.
 Smaller economies can be more easily controlled by a single group of rent-seekers.

 Turning to the time dimension highlighted by Alami and Dixon, we find that the rise of state-permeated capitalism was accompanied by an economic situation in which large Western companies were desperate to access the large domestic markets of major emerging markets in the face of stagnant demand and fierce competition in their home economies.
 Both the Chinese and Indian governments controlled the access to their large domestic markets and were able to negotiate large concessions from Western companies.
 This was most pronounced in the case of China where, for example, Western car producers were forced to undergo joint ventures with local companies and agree to substantial technology transfer, in order to be able to set up shop.
 During the 1950s or 1960s, in contrast, the negotiation position of the Chinese or Indian government would have been much weaker, due to sufficiently high growth rates in the Western economies.